-5 to 12 weeks — If the pregnancy is 5 to 12 weeks, the doctor gently opens the cervical canal by inserting and removing tapered rods of increasing diameter.
-Once the cervix is opened appropriately, the doctor inserts a hollow tube (cannula) which is attached to an aspirator.
-This machine provides a very gentle suction that will clean out the contents of the uterus including the fetus and placenta.
-The doctor then uses a spoon shaped instrument (curette) to check the walls of the uterus for any tissue that may remain.
+6 to 12 weeks — If your pregnancy is between 6 and 12 weeks, the doctor gently opens the cervix a small amount in our comfortable procedure room.
+Once the cervix is opened appropriately, the doctor uses gentle suction to clean out the contents of the uterus.
+The doctor may use a spoon shaped instrument (curette) to check the walls of the uterus for any tissue that may remain.
 The doctor will check to make sure all of the pregnancy is removed and the procedure is complete.
 The procedure will last less than 10 minutes, but your appointment will take 3 hours.

-13 to 15 weeks — If your pregnancy is 13 weeks to 15 weeks 3 days, you will first be given a medication before the procedure called Misoprostol.
+13 to 16 weeks — If your pregnancy is 13 weeks to 16 weeks, you will first be given a medication before the procedure called Misoprostol.
 Misoprostol softens the cervix and makes dilation easier.
-Misoprostol takes 2-3 hours to work, so you will be given a recliner to rest in.
-The procedure will last about 5-15 minutes as described above.
+Misoprostol takes about 2 hours to work, so you will be given a recliner to rest in.
+The procedure will last up to 15 minutes as described above.
 Your appointment will take 4-5 hours.

 You will rest in the recovery area after the procedure is over.
 There is generally no follow up required after an aspiration abortion.
 Most patients return to normal activities the following day.